-- Q. What happens to the MCSE certifications that I earned prior to September 2016?
+- What happens to the MCSE certifications that I earned prior to September 2016?

-A. All MCSE certifications released prior to September 2016 will be retired on March 31, 2017.
+All MCSE certifications released prior to September 2016 will be retired on 31 March 2017.

 All active MCSE certifications remain active on your transcript until retirement of the corresponding technologies, at which point the certifications are moved to the Legacy section of your transcript.

-- Q. Is there an upgrade path for me if I have previously earned an MCSE certification?
+- Is there an upgrade path for me if I have previously earned an MCSE certification?

-A. To recognize your efforts in keeping your existing MCSE certification up-to-date, all individuals with active MCSE certifications from the following list will earn the corresponding new MCSE certification for 2016, without the need to take additional exams:
+To recognise your efforts in keeping your existing MCSE certification up to date, all individuals with active MCSE certifications from the following list will earn the corresponding new MCSE certification for 2016, without the need to take additional exams: